Crugudar/Project-Module1/README.md

 ## Backlog
 - Show movie poster
-- Showing only 20 movies or less randomly choosen each time -Test from the original idea
+- Showing only 20 movies or less randomly choosen each time
+- Test from the original idea

 ## Wireframes
 List of pages, and/or link to your sketchs